-In the meantime, let’s get back to IBC’s unofficial rhubarb week.
+It’s IBC’s unofficial rhubarb week.
 On Monday I shared my recipe for Strawberry Rhubarb Syrup and mentioned it would be delicious poured over a cake.
 Well, I made that happen today!
 I’m showing you how to make this Strawberry Rhubarb Cake!

 Anyway, I’m glad I took the time to try this recipe.
 It was the perfect one.